electroneum/electroneum-ledger-app/tests/plan.md

 You can use a local daemons, but it needs you keep them up-to-date and it takes around 3 days for getting the initial synchronization.

-Or you can use the ones running on altcoin02.node.production.gra.ledger.fr.
+Or you can use a remote daemon.

 **Ledger Daemon setup**